1st Sgt. Roger James Heilig

 At the fort, the tankers were met by General Edward King.
 King welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to love in tents.
 The fact was he had not learned of their arrival until days before they arrived.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 In Roger's case, he worked with Pfc.
 Carl Maggio and Pvt.
 Joseph Lajzer.
 They also spent a large amount of time loading ammunition belts.

-Roger took part in the first tank action of World War II involving American tanks.
-During the withdrawal into the Bataan Peninsula, Roger demonstrated his personal courage.
+It was at this time that Roger demonstrated his personal courage.
 He was standing on a dyke along the south bank of the Agno River with his tank behind him.
 As he stood there, he noticed men coming across the river in the distance.
 At first, he dismissed these men as Filipino soldiers and began walking back to the tank.
 Suddenly, he stopped and turned.
 He realized that the last Filipino troops had already crossed the river.

 Roger ran to his tank, grabbed his Tommy-gun, ran back to the dyke and threw himself on the ground.
 He opened fire on the men in the river and on the north bank.
 The Japanese on the north bank returned fire and shelled his position with mortars; but Roger held his position.
 In the ensuing battle, Roger killed over thirty enemy soldiers as they attempted to cross the river.
 He held his position on the dyke until he was reinforced.

 The tankers were fell back toward Santo Tomas near Cabanatuan on December 27th, and December were at San Isidro south of Cabanatuan on December 28th and 29th.
 While there, the bridge over the Pampanga River was destroyed, they were able find a crossing over the river.